The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Methodology

-which is the spin-rotation matrix.
-However, $\bo{K}$ is singular and non-invertible, due to non-canonical spin-variables.
-Hence, the full structure matrix, Eqn.~\eqref{structure-matrix-eqn}, is also non-invertible which makes evaluating the symplecticity criterion challenging.

-Whilst previous work has suggested defining a non-canonically symplectic integrator, or more commonly referred to as a Poisson integrator, as one that is structure preserving where the spin-magnitude is conserved throughout simulation.\cite{hairerGeometricNumericalIntegration2006,lubichSymplecticIntegrationPostNewtonian2010} In section~\ref{sp-ai}, we show that this is not sufficient to prove symplecticity when there is non-trivial coupling between canonical and spin systems.
-We would like to prove that this algorithm is symplectic in a more rigorous manner.
+As the spin-vector is non-canonical, the structure matrix for evaluation of the symplecticity criterion in Eqn.~\eqref{symplecticity-eqn} is ill-defined due to the cross-dependence of the elements.
+Previous work has suggested defining a non-canonically symplectic integrator, or more commonly referred to as a Poisson integrator, as one that is structure preserving where the spin-magnitude is conserved throughout simulation.\cite{hairerGeometricNumericalIntegration2006,lubichSymplecticIntegrationPostNewtonian2010} In section~\ref{sp-ai}, we show that this is not sufficient to prove symplecticity when there is non-trivial coupling between canonical and spin-systems.
+Hence, we would like to prove that this algorithm is rigorously symplectic which can numerically be tested using the Spin-MInt trajectories.